Need to develop requirements for configuration subsystem

 What I have seen so far, including the file referred to as containing requirements, contains much lower level details.
 And just as importantly, none of these requirements have been discussed.

 Design artifacts such as sequence diagrams (which are of dubious value when the use case is simple) are definitely premature when requirements are not even understood nor agreed to.

-#3 Updated by Sean Riddle over 9 years ago
+#3 Updated by Sean Riddle almost 10 years ago